dattasaurabh82/automato-website-fork/site/content/portfolio/believe_it_yourself.md

 We worked with experts in fortune telling from Italy, geomancy from China  and numerology from India to translate their knowledge and beliefs into 0100110010.
 With BIY™ you can tinker with cameras that can see luck, microphones that interpret your destiny, and compasses that can point you to harmony and balance.

-As we like to believe what machines say without often questioning them, now we can all make machines that believe what we might believe in.
+As we tend to believe what machines say without often questioning them, now we can at least make machines that believe what we might believe in.

 {{< vimeo id="340687631">}}